mlochbaum/bqn-libs/README.md

 - hashmap.bqn: mutable hash table, a prototype for planned `•HashMap`
 - json.bqn: JavaScript Object Notation
 - csv.bqn: comma-separated value file format

+Run all tests with `bqn test/main.bqn`, or any individual test with the same name as the file in the main folder.
+Similarly, files in the `benchmark/` folder run and report on performance measurements for the script of the same name.